Updated 2026-03-31 with the latest race data.

 FAQs

-HYROX times typically slow by 2-3 minutes per decade after age 35.
-A 1:30 time for a 25-year-old male would be equivalent to approximately 1:37 for a 45-year-old athlete with similar training.
-Our age group analysis shows detailed breakdowns by age bracket.
+Q: How do HYROX times vary by age?
+A: HYROX times typically slow by 2-3 minutes per decade after age 35.
+A 1:30 time for a 25-year-old male would be equivalent to approximately 1:37 for a 45-year-old.
+Our age group analysis shows detailed breakdowns.

 Conclusion